grifas/AGNavigationBarShape/README.md

 ## Features
 -  Choose shape mode (0: Zigzag, 1: Wave) (Zigzag by default, Wave is developing)
--  Custom number of shape (10 by default)
+-  Custom number of cycle by an odd number (9 by default)
 -  Custom background color (orange by default)

 ## Author